 TikTok’s a great place to showcase the human side of your business by taking on virtual challenges and joining trends.
 Many small businesses use it to show the behind-the-scenes of their daily operations, host Q&A sessions, share tips, and so many more.

-Used by over 330 million users in all parts of the globe, Twitter is another go-to platform for businesses who want to reach out to their target audience.
+Used by over 330 million users in all parts of the globe, Twitter is another go-to platform for businesses who want to reach out to their target audience in the digital world.

 However, since tweets only have a lifetime of a few seconds, it can be a bit more difficult to advertise your gym.
 The upside is, it can be an effective channel to provide immediate customer service.